JakubJanowski/hpmor/README.md

 - Spellcheck and standardization
   - Fixed typos
   - Removed early Britpicks for consistent usage throughout
-  - Removed Omake files and epigraphs from individual volumes
+  - Removed Omake files from individual volumes
+  - Epigraphs opening chapters
+  - Removed author's notes from chapter openings
   - Standardization of formats for dates and times
   - Consistent capitalization of various words
   - Minor improvements to italics, lists, notes, and headlines